Key Takeaways

 - Join local REIA groups (Nashville REIA, Memphis Investors Group, Chattanooga REI)

-- Attend courthouse steps auctions to meet active investors
+- Attend courthouse-steps foreclosure sales to meet active investors

 - Join Facebook groups: "Tennessee Real Estate Investors," "[City] House Flippers"